newrelic/entity-definitions/docs/relationship_synthesis.md

 One rule can be applied to multiple sources, as shown in the example.
 These origins are used by our internal services to filter which rules to evaluate and which ones to ignore.
 The mapping of origins to sources allows for performance improvements when evaluating rules via the matching system.

-Determining clear and specific values for defining origins is an ongoing discussion, and further documentation will provide final proposals.

 ## Conditions